OLC-LOC-Bioinformatics/sequence_file_extractor/README.md

 `python3 retrieve.py`

-Optionally, you can set a redmine ticket and it will create a folder in bio_requests for you for each name.
+Optionally, you can set a redmine ticket and it will create a folder in bio_requests for you for each name that includes a text file with the seq ids of all the files you extracted.

 `python3 retrieve.py -r 8882`